Ngoc-HM/dailylearningenglish/README.md

 Note: Make sure you have Flutter and Dart installed on your local machine.

 ## Configuration
-Before running CAPALOCA, you need to set up a Firebase project and obtain the necessary configuration files.
+Before running Daily Learning English, you need to set up a Firebase project and obtain the necessary configuration files.
 Follow these steps to configure Firebase:

 1. Go to the Firebase Console and create a new project.